DirtHasPower/Pyrfect-Pitch/README.md

 Pyrfect-PitchV2 update:<br>
 -added lower(A = 220) octave<br>
 -added repeat function.
-To use, enter the word "repeat" instead of a guess -reworked minor string slicing elements.
-No effect on performance/experience
+To use, enter the word "repeat" instead of a guess<br>
+-reworked minor string slicing elements.
+No effect on performance/experience<br>
+-added comments that explain the different sections